Dash-mounting your mobile devices - RV Travel

 Currently we are quite happy with these magnetic mounts by Wizgear.
 The mount is a magnet on a swivel base with adhesive so you can just stick it to a flat part of your dash.
 Your phone or tablet must have a metal plate so it can connect to the magnet.
 Several stick-on metal plates come with the magnetic mount.
 These are so convenient!
 Just touch your device to the magnet and it’s mounted.
 Want to hold your device?
 Just grab it and pull it loose.

-In addition to the mounts that stick to the dash with adhesives, you can also get ones that clip on to the the air conditioning vents.
+In addition to the mounts that stick to the dash with adhesives, you can also get ones that clip onto the the air conditioning vents.
 We find these to be a bit more problematic, but we love to position our devices in front of the cold air to keep them from overheating when they’re navigating.

 You might notice that the iPad mounted to the dash is in a case.
 We just stuck the metal plate to the back of the case.
 The mounts are inexpensive enough ($2-10) that you can keep a few extra around just to use as a hand-holder for the iPad as well.